ELEVATE-Project/project-service/README.md

 ## PM2 Managed Services & Natively Installed Dependencies

-Expectation: Upon following the prescribed steps, you will achieve a fully operational MentorEd application setup.
+Expectation: Upon following the prescribed steps, you will achieve a fully operational ELEVATE-Project application setup.
 Both the portal and backend services are managed using PM2, with all dependencies installed natively on the host system.

 ## Prerequisites

-Before setting up the following MentorEd application, dependencies given below should be installed and verified to be running.
+Before setting up the following ELEVATE-Project application, dependencies given below should be installed and verified to be running.
 Refer to the steps given below to install them and verify.

 -   **Ubuntu/Linux**